Best Time to Visit Panama City Beach

 This is when PCB is at full throttle.
 The Gulf is warm, the kids are out of school, and every condo from Pier Park to Laguna Beach is booked.
 You'll pay peak rates and share the beach with a lot of people.

-spring (march – may): the sweet spot
+spring (march – may): our top pick

 Spring break (mid-March through early April) is the obvious exception.
 PCB has historically been one of the biggest spring break destinations in the country.
 If you want to avoid that scene, wait until after Easter.
+After that, Gulf temperatures are climbing, beach traffic is lighter, and you're still getting long, sunny days.
+Check our no-stress PCB planner for tips on making the most of a spring trip.

 fall (september – november): underrated